jaminto/jaminto.github.io/_posts/2013-04-01-enabling-http-compression-in-iis-for-use-with-cloudfront.md

 ---

 ##The Problem
-If you [create a CloundFront distribution with a custom origin](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating.html), and your custom origin is a windows server running IIS7, you may notice that while requests directly to the origin are served with gzip compression, the same url requested through CloudFront will not be compressed.
+If you [create a CloundFront distribution with a custom origin](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-creating.html), and your custom origin is a windows server running IIS7 or greater, you may notice that while requests directly to the origin are served with gzip compression, the same url requested through CloudFront will not be compressed.
 This is because the default configuration for IIS7 does not allow compression when requests are made via proxies.

 ##The Solution
 To fix this, you need to make a change to the `applicationHost.config` file on your windows server.
 This is typically located at `C:\Windows\System32\Inetsrv\Config\applicationHost.config`.

-Locate the exexisting [`<serverRuntime/>`](http://www.iis.net/configreference/system.webserver/serverruntime) node in applicationHost.config and change it to read:
+There are two changes that need to be made.
+First, locate the existing [`<serverRuntime/>`](http://www.iis.net/configreference/system.webserver/serverruntime) node in applicationHost.config and change it to read:
 `<serverRuntime enabled="true" frequentHitThreshold="1" frequentHitTimePeriod="00:00:20" />`

-The `frequencyHitThreshold="1"` means that *every* request to a certain url will be compressed.
-Why you would set this to any other number, i'm not sure.

-added to httpcompression node:
+Next, locate the [`<httpCompression>'](http://www.iis.net/configreference/system.webserver/httpcompression) node and add the following attributes:
 `noCompressionForHttp10="false" noCompressionForProxies="false"`